pawelngei/alxd.org/content/18en_neuroon_analysis_results.md

 Winding up several months of research, tweaking the code, trying to make sense of the data, wondering if every method is statistically significant - I can say I'm happy I could have done that.
 No one paid me - quite the opposite, I rented the hospital lab and PSG with my own money - yet still, it was worth it.

-I'd like for everyone to make their own opinion on NeuroOn by reading this pretty detailed analysis, checking my computations and logic.
+I'd like everyone to make their own opinion on NeuroOn by reading this pretty detailed analysis.
+If you don't trust it, feel free to re-check all my computations in the Jupyter Notebook[^notebook].

 Personally I consider NeuroOn to be a failed project, not researched enough from the start, running mostly on daring marketing promising the impossible.

 Real innovation requires research.
 It's tedious, takes much more time than  the startup community promises.
 But it's honest - and it's the only way that yields any results.

-I consider startups similar to Intelclinic deeply harmful for everyone - customers don't get what they pay for, investors are being misguided about what they support, researchers see their work being abused for the sake of a marketing campaign, and finally the society is being manipulated to see some kind of progress and hope in all that.
+I view startups similar to Intelclinic as deeply harmful for everyone - customers don't get what they pay for, investors are being misguided about what they support, researchers see their work being abused for the sake of a marketing campaign, and finally the society is being manipulated to see some kind of progress and hope in all that.

 At the same time as NeuroOn, another neuro-device was put on Kickstarter - OpenBCI[^openbci].
-It's a small open hardware EEG amplifier allowing students, hackers and researchers to conduct their own experiments much cheaper than with university equipment.
+It's a small open hardware EEG amplifier which allows to conduct their own experiments much cheaper than with university equipment.
 It didn't promise to make everyone's life better and it wasn't marketed as well as the IntelClinic's product.
 Despite earning much less money, OpenBCI delivered a device fulfilling all their promises.

-When it comes to real progress and innovation, I'm much more inclined to believe researchers, hackers and makers showing whitepapers and working prototypes first, not shiny and well-marketed startups.
+When it comes to real progress and innovation, I'm much more inclined to believe researchers, hackers and makers showing open whitepapers and working prototypes first.

 ### Footnotes